carmanaught/mpvcontextmenu/README.md

 This hasn't been tested on Windows as I'm unsure if there is a workable port/version of gjs for Windows.
 For macOS, it looks like it's available in Homebrew ([Gjs](http://brewformulas.org/Gjs)), though it doesn't specify dependencies, so you may need [Gtk+](http://brewformulas.org/Gtk+) from there as well.

-### Zenity
+### Dialogs

-For the dialogs to work, `zenity` needs to be installed and accessible via the PATH or set it up manually in `zenity-dialogs.lua`.
-If you do not wish to use the zenity dialogs, remove the entries in the menu items referencing them.
+For the dialogs to work, either `kdialog` or `zenity` need to be installed and accessible via the PATH or the path set up manually in `gui-dialogs.lua`.
+By default, neither the `kdialog` or `zenity` dialogs are enabled and either the script file should be modified or a `gui-dialogs.conf` file should be created (read configuration section below regarding the right directory for this).

+If you do not wish to use any of the included dialogs you can also remove the entries in the menu items referencing them.

-Apparently there is a port of [Zenity for windows](https://github.com/kvaps/zenity-windows), but this has not been tested.
+For `zenity`, apparently there is a port of [Zenity for windows](https://github.com/kvaps/zenity-windows), but this has not been tested.
 For macOS, apparently this is available via Homebrew ([Zenity](http://brewformulas.org/zenity)).
+As far as I'm aware, `kdialog` is not readily available on windows or macOS.

 ### Fonts